codemaster-vansh/test-calculator-app/README.md

 ### Code Quality
 - Clean, readable code with comments for better understanding.
-- Responsive design that adapts to all screen sizes.
+- Responsive design ensuring usability across all screen sizes.
-- Error handling for edge cases, such as division by zero.
+- Error handling implemented for edge cases, such as division by zero.
-- Accessible UI with semantic HTML for improved usability.
+- Accessible UI with semantic HTML to enhance usability for all users.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.